Comparison of Native Video Ads, Display Ads, and In-Stream Ads

-To make the distinctions even clearer, here’s a collated look at the strengths and perfect use cases for each ad type:
+To make the distinctions even clearer, here’s a side-by-side look at the strengths and perfect use cases for each ad type:

 Ad Type Description Strengths Best Use Case